goldstrike77/ansible-role-linux-mongodb/README.md

 * Percona Server for MongoDB 3.4, 3.6

 ## Role variables
-### Minimal configuration

-In order to get the MongoDB running, you'll have to define the following properties before executing the role:

-* `mongod_is_install`: A boolean value, whether install the MongoDB.

 ### Main parameters #
 There are some variables in defaults/main.yml which can (Or needs to) be overridden: